Texas Ranches

 James Clement: The biggest thing is privacy.
 What is the world going to know about my operation?
 How many cows I have, how often I rest pastures, what infrastructure I have — people don’t like others looking over their shoulder.

 But that’s all easily solved.
-As technology’s grown, so has the ability to retain privacy.
+As technology’s accelerates, so has the ability to retain privacy.

 James Clement